rrichajalota/InterviewBit/README.md

 # InterviewBit
-This repository will contain my solutions to the problems of InterviewBit.
+This repository contains my solutions to the problems of the interview preparation site, InterviewBit.